A comprehensive guide to the future new airport of Ho Chi Minh City

 Long Thanh International Airport is the planned second airport of Ho Chi Minh City.
 Situated approximately 40 km east of the city centre, the airport will have enough space to eventually include 4 runways and serve over 100 million passengers annually.
 Such an ambitious size would put it up there with the largest airports in the world.

-The new airport plan was announced as far back as 2004, and since then it has been plagued with delays.
-At this point land still hasn’t been cleared, and there has been ongoing funding and red tape issues that has held back the start of the project.
+The new airport plan was announced as far back as 2004, and since then the project has been plagued with delays.
+One of the major causes of the delay has been land clearance issues.

 Long Thanh International Airport Location